andrewmellinger/malab/manual.md

 Vassals may be interacted with by right clicking on them.
 From the inventory you may remove what is in their hands, adjust their fuel, or see how much run time they have left before consuming another piece of fuel.
 Activating the Vassal interface will cause the Vassal to stop the current task.
 This can also be used to "reset" a Vassal should it get stuck or have problems it cannot fix by itself.
 There is also a "follow me" slot.
 If redstone is placed in this slot, the robot will follow the player that placed redstone in the slot.

 If a Vassal takes damage it will self-heal between tasks, emitting a enchanting table particle effect.
-The vassal will consume a significant amount of fuel while healing, roughly six times what they do when working or moving.
+The workDroid will consume a significant amount of fuel while healing, roughly six times what they do when working or moving.

 Constructing a Vassal is similar to constructing a snowman.
-Place a piston on the ground, a furnace on top of that, then a vassal head in top of that.
+Place a piston on the ground, a furnace on top of that, then a workDroid head in top of that.
 The recipe for a Vassal head is:

-- vassal head recipe -
+- workDroid head recipe -

 # Chips #